Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

 npm install
 npm start
 ```
 This will start Webpack's development server and hosts the application locally at http://localhost:8080.
-Navigate to the url and you be presented with the same old (boring) counter application.
+Navigate to the url and you will be presented with the same old (boring) counter application.
 What is interesting, is the implementation of it within the `src/App.fs` file, so lets break it down thoroughly in this section.

 ### The Very Basics